Mohamed-Ahmed-12/Python_Excel/README.md

 # Python_Excel
-write data to excel by openpyxl
+write data to excel by python (openpyxl)